 - Click the Settings icon in the screen's upper-right corner (it looks like a gear or cog).

 - From the Settings menu, select Institution Settings.
 The Institution appears at the top of the list and is selected by default.

 - On the right side of the Institution Settings page, click Features.

-- Under Features, enable the Delegated Administration switch (it is disabled by default).
+- Under Features, enable the Designated Administration switch (it is disabled by default).